sdr-enthusiasts/docker-piaware/README.md

 * `dump1090` log file exists at `/var/log/dump1090/current`, with automatic log rotation (should grow no more than ~20MB)
 * `piaware` log file exists at `/var/log/piaware/current`, with automatic log rotation (should grow no more than ~20MB)
 * `lighttpd` is configured to not log (except for a startup message on container start)

-## IMPORTANT!

-* You need to specify a persistent MAC address for the container, as this is used by FlightAware to track your PiAware instance.
-* Your site ID is housed in the path mapped to `/var/cache/piaware` in the container.
-Make sure you map this through to persistent storage or you'll create a new FlightAware site ID every time you launch the container.